 This tool is ideal for experienced enthusiasts and mechanics.
 The combination of full OBD2 functions and 11 special functions makes it perfect for detecting faults in various on-board systems.
 Enthusiasts are particularly likely to love the wide range of advanced diagnostic functions.Check Price at Amazon

 - Is the Launch X431 CRP429C compatible with my car?

 The simple answer is YES.
-If your car is OBD2-compliant or if you have an OBD1 connector you may use this scanner.
-But it’s advisable that you visit Launch Tech’s website to confirm that your car is listed.
+If your car is OBD2-compliant or if you have an OBD1 connector, you may use this scanner.
+But you should visit Launch Tech’s website to confirm that your vehicle is listed.

 It allows you to choose manually for cars that are not auto-detected.
-Scroll down to where the car makes are listed and select the make of your car.
+Scroll down to where the car makes are listed and select the make of your vehicle.